 Actively promote the understanding of alpacas and their potential to those looking for an alternative lifestyle animal

 We look forwards to hearing from you whether it's a sales enquiry, about an alpaca product, interest in our stud services, looking for some advice or even feedback on the website.
 We would be happy to hear from you.

 By prior arrangement, small groups or families are welcome to visit our farm and experience these fascinating animals.
-Send us a message by clicking our e-mail address below or phone, the button below will dial on mobiles.
+To book your alpaca experience, please make your reservation here or phone, the button below will dial on mobiles.

 We are very easy to find.
 Once in Wanganui, drive up Somme Parade and when it becomes Papaiti Road (just past the cemetery), travel a further 7.4 km alongside the river to our farm.
 We are first house on the right.
 We are also marked on Google Maps.